FlickerSoul/SwiftPackageCxxInterop/README.md

 The `/MathUtilsC` and `/MathUtilsCxx` are just simple c library and c++ library that can be compiled using the companion `Makefile`s.

-The `MathUtils.swift` is a swift package that references the two compile packages above, in `/MathUtils.swift/Sources/ExternalMathUtilsC` and `/MathUtils.swift/Sources/ExternalMathUtilsCxx`, and contains a c++ target using the `ExternalMathUtilsC`` and a swift target all three c/++ libraries.
+The `MathUtils.swift` is a swift package that references the two compiled static library above, in `/MathUtils.swift/Sources/ExternalMathUtilsC` and `/MathUtils.swift/Sources/ExternalMathUtilsCxx`, and contains a c++ target using the `ExternalMathUtilsC`` and a swift target all three c/++ libraries.
 It also provides an executable `MathUtilsExecutable` that outputs the results by calling the swift target which uses the c and c++ library under the hood.

 Note that `extern "C"` is needed for the c headers in `/MathUtils.swift/Sources/ExternalMathUtilsC` (see [here](https://forums.swift.org/t/import-of-c-module-appears-within-extern-c-language-linkage-specification/65606/2)).